-Attorney: If the appraised Diminished Value is $10,000, an attorney may settle this out of court for $7000.
+Attorney: If the appraised Diminished Value is $10,000, personal injury lawyers for Orange County may settle this out of court for $7000.
 But let’s give him the Benefit of the doubt and say he settles for $8,000.
 If you’re on a contingency of 40%, which seems to be the going rate for DV Cases, You get $4800, and the attorney gets $3200.
 Now, again, I’m not an attorney.
 But, as I’m told, according to a new Oregon law, the Attorney may also be paid additional fees from the insurance company if they raise the insurance company’s offer just 1 penny. (please bear with me as I tiptoe around this, as I don’t want to be sued for some stupid reason).
 So the attorney may be paid hundreds if not thousands even if he only settles for 1 penny more than what the insurance company offered you.
 Also beware of the “hidden” charges.
 Not long ago, I retained an attorney on a contingency basis, in my instance after it was all said and done (2 months after I received my award), I was billed over $600. for several extra things the attorney said was not covered by the contingency agreement.
-You may have also heard that once an attorney is involved that many insurance companies will wait until the day before the trial to settle, which could be put off for months.
+You may have also heard that once an attorney like the Denver DUI defence lawyer is involved that many insurance companies will wait until the day before the trial to settle, which could be put off for months.

 If you’re on a contingency of 40%, which seems to be the going rate for DV Cases, You get $4800, and the attorney gets $3200.